Atrial Fibrillation Screening in Newton, NJ

 - Stroke prevention – Physicians prescribe anticoagulants to reduce their patient’s risk of stroke

-Contact one of our 4 cardiology offices if you’re struggling with complications from Afib.
-The cardiologists at Cardiology Associates of Sussex County will provide you with the proper care and treatment options.
+Contact one of our cardiology offices if you’re struggling with complications from AFIB.
+The cardiologists at Sussex Cardiology will provide you with the proper care and treatment options.
 To schedule a consultation, call our office today at 973-579-2100, or request an appointment through our secure online form.
-We have locations in Franklin, Newton, Vernon, and Milford.
+We have locations in Newton, Vernon, and Milford.